raginimangla/to-do-service-public/docs/tutorials/add-a-new-task.md

     cd <your-github-workspace>/to-do-service/api
     json-server -w to-do-db-source.json
     ```
+     **NOTE**: If **-w** does not work for you to start the json server, you can use the command `npx json-server to-do-db-source.json`.

-1. Open the Postman app on your desktop.
+2. Open the Postman app on your desktop.
-1. In the Postman app, create a new request with these values:
+3. In the Postman app, create a new request with these values:
     * **METHOD**: POST
     * **URL**: `{{base_url}}/tasks`
     * **Headers**: